 Most recently, she worked as the Development Coordinator for Paxton Ministries, where she led key communications and fundraising initiatives to benefit adults challenged by poverty, intellectual disability, and mental illness.

-Rebecca earned her MA in English from Villanova University and her BA from Messiah College.
+Rebecca earned her Master’s Degree in English from Villanova University and her Bachelor’s Degree from Messiah College.

 A Conversation with Rebecca